 About the course

-The MSt in English Language is a one-year taught Masters degree programme.
+The MSt in English Language is a 9-month taught Masters degree programme.
 It is designed for graduates in English, linguistics or another relevant subject who want to study the history, structure and uses of the English language at an advanced level, and is a suitable preparation for those planning to do doctoral research in the field of English language.

 Oxford University has a long tradition of English Language study and offers excellent facilities for it, including the extensive resources of the Bodleian library.
 Those teaching on the M.St course are internationally reputed experts in fields which range from the early history of English to its uses as a global language in the 21st century.